mindis/snowplow.github.com/_posts/2013-04-09-snowplow-event-validation.md

 To deliver on the goal of high-fidelity analytics, then, we're trying to steer Snowplow around these three common pitfalls as best we can.

-We have talked in detail on our website and wiki about how we avoid #1, Premature aggregation, and no doubt we will blog more about our ideas to combat #3, Being over-opinionated, in the future.
-For the rest of this blog post, though, we will look at our solution to **pitfall #2, Ignoring bad news**.
+We have talked in detail on our website and wiki about how we avoid #1, Premature aggregation, and we will blog more about our ideas to combat #3, Being over-opinionated, in the future.
+For the rest of this blog post, though, we will look at our solution to **pitfall #2, Ignoring bad news**: namely, event validation.

 Read on below the fold to find out more!

 <!--more-->

+Our new Scalding-based event enrichment process (introduced in [our last blog post] [snowplow-080]) introduces the idea of **event validation**.
+Y

 [observepoint]: http://www.observepoint.com/
+[snowplow-080]: /blog/2013/04/03/snowplow-0.8.0-released-with-all-new-scalding-based-data-enrichment/